mysmarthub/commandoro/README.md

 `sudo commandoro`

-`sudo commandoro --file config.json --name Ubuntu -d -y`
+`sudo commandoro --file config.json --name Ubuntu -a`

 > You can download the source files and run using Python: